 Better Languages supports Export Week

 We support Export Week.
 As exporters ourselves, we know the difference successful exporting can make to your bottom line.
 Provided that is, that you get it right.

 Companies often overlook language translation when they start to export.
 However, it is crucial in many markets where English is not the first language.
-Even the US often has different legal requirments for product packaging compared with the UK, and it is also possible to underplay the differences between US and UK English, especially with marketing texts.
+Even the US often has different legal requirements for product packaging compared with the UK.
+It is though also possible to underplay the differences between US and UK English.
+This is especially true with marketing texts.
 We do however translate a lot of Spanish for the US market.

 The type of service we offer to exporters is help to translate marketing literature, including website translation, we also translate export packaging for major retailers including Mothercare, Early Learning Centre, and M&S. Specialisms include care label translation, and food label translation.